 “(iii) Provide a written report of the staffing level to the Department of Health for each day that the facility is below the prescribed staffing level as a result of circumstances giving rise to a public health emergency during a period of time for which the Mayor has declared a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
 Official Code § 7-2304.01).”.

 Sec.
-510. Not-for-Profit Hospital Corporation.
+510. Reserved.

-Section 5115(l) of the Not-For-Profit Hospital Corporation Establishment Amendment Act of 2011, effective September 14, 2011 (D.C.
-Law 19-21; D.C.
-Official Code § 44-951.04(l)), is amended as follows:

-(a) Paragraph (1) is amended by striking the phrase “Subsections (a), (b),” and inserting the phrase “Except as provided in paragraph (1A) of this subsection, subsections (a), (b),” in its place.

-(b) A new paragraph (1A) is added to read as follows:

-“(1A) During the period of time for which the Mayor has declared a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
-Law 14-194; D.C.
-Official Code § 7-2304.01), subsections (a), (b), (c), (d), (e), and (f) of this section shall expire if:

-“(A) By September 15, 2019, the Board does not adopt a revised budget for Fiscal Year 2020 that has been certified by the Chief Financial Officer of the District of Columbia as being balanced with a District operating subsidy of $22.14 million or less; or

-“(B) At any time after September 30, 2020, a District operating subsidy of more than $15 million per year is required.”.

 Sec.
-511. Discharge of Long-Term Care residents

-Section 301 of the Nursing Home and Community Residence Facilities Protection Act of 1985, effective April 18, 1986 (D.C.
-Law 6-108; D.C.
-Official Code § 44-1003.01), is amended by adding a new subsection (c) to read as follows:

-“(c) During a period of time for which the Mayor has declared a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
-Law 14-194; D.C.
-Official Code § 7-2304.01), plus an additional 45 days following the end of that period, a facility providing long-term care shall not involuntarily discharge a resident except because the discharge:

-“(1) Results from the completion of the resident’s skilled nursing or medical care; or

-“(2) Is essential to safeguard that resident or one or more other residents from physical injury.”.
+511. Reserved.

 Sec.
 512. Long-Term Care Facility reporting of positive cases.

 Each long-term care facility located in the District shall report daily to the Department of Health both the number of novel 2019 coronavirus (SARS-CoV-2) positive cases and the number of novel 2019 coronavirus (SARS-CoV-2)-related deaths for both employees and residents of the long-term care facility during the period of time for which the Mayor has declared a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
 Official Code § 7-2304.01), and for 60 days thereafter.